arcan1s/ahriman/docs/faq.rst

 Web service setup
 ^^^^^^^^^^^^^^^^^

-Well for that you would need to have web container instance running forever; it can be achieved by the following command:
+For that you would need to have web container instance running forever; it can be achieved by the following command:

 .. code-block:: shell